andyferris/Dictionaries.jl/README.md

  "a" ⇒ 1
 ```

-Boolean or "logical" indexing is also ambguous with scalar and non-scalar indexing.
+Boolean or "logical" indexing is also ambiguous with scalar and non-scalar indexing.
 Luckily, the `findall` function is a convenient way to convert a Boolean-valued dictionary into indices, which we can use with `getindices`:

 ```julia
 julia> isodd.(dict)